-GIO2: To apply principles of Green Infrastructure development to inform the development management process in terms of design and layout of new residential areas, projects.
+GIO2: To apply principles of Green Infrastructure development to inform the development management process in terms of design and layout of new residential areas, business/ industrial development and other significant for the progressive reduction of cessation of discharges projects.

 GIO4: To improve pedestrian and cycle access routes SI8: To mitigate the effects of floods and droughts subto strategic level amenities while ensuring that ecosystem functions and existing amenity functions and existing sity and heritage is protected and enhanced.